HuyaneMatsu/hata/docs/topics/components.md

 - `.interaction_followup_message_edit`
 - `.interaction_component_message_edit`

-Three component types are supported, `Row`, `Button` and `Select`.
+Three component types are supported: `Row`, `Button` and `Select`.
 However select is not yet released (not really useful either), so we will ignore it for now.

 `components` parameters can be passed either as the component itself, list of components, or as a nested list of components.
 Some examples might clarify it more.

-First start with the 1 row, 3 buttons next to each other cases.
+Below are 3 examples on how to make 1 row have 3 buttons:

 ```py
 # The component itself